johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 2.  **Select your CSV file:** Choose an Amazon Business Report (or a similarly structured CSV) from your computer.
 3.  **Column Mapping:**

-    - After selecting a file, a "Map Business Report Columns" interface will appear.
+    - After selecting a file, a "Map Report Columns" interface powered by the `GenericCsvDataMapper` component will appear.
     - This interface displays headers from your CSV file and target fields required by the dashboard (e.g., 'Date', 'Total Sales', 'Ad Spend').
     - For each target field, select the corresponding column from your CSV using the dropdown menus.
     - Hints are provided for each target field to guide you.